dabla/grizzly-spring-boot-starter/README.md

     }

     @Bean
-    // Optional, but may be defined if for example additional properties like shown here bellow have to be passed. public ResourceConfig resourceConfig() {
+    // Optional, but may be defined if for example additional properties like shown here below have to be passed. public ResourceConfig resourceConfig() {
         Map<String,Object> properties = new HashMap<>();
         properties.put("com.sun.jersey.api.json.POJOMappingFeature", "true");